 Typical course work may include reading assignments, situational exercises, research papers and projects, presentations, and curriculum development exercises.
 Students should also be prepared to commit a significant number of hours to field-work and student teaching requirements.
 Depending on the specific program, teacher certification may or may not be incorporated into the curriculum.
 If not, teachers will need to meet all certification requirements in their state before they can secure a permanent teaching position.

 Building a Career

 Graduates who earn a master’s degree in teaching are prepared with the necessary analytical, problem-solving, and practical instructional skills to pursue careers as teachers, curriculum developers, or school administrators.
 Please note that all teachers must meet their state’s certification requirements to be eligible to work in public school classrooms.
 This may or may not be included in the degree program itself.

 According to the U.S. Bureau of Labor Statistics (BLS), the demand for kindergarten and elementary school teachers is expected to increase by 17% from 2010 to 2020.
 This is faster than the 14% growth expected for jobs overall.
-In 2010, the median annual wage for kindergarten and elementary school teachers was $51,380.
+The median annual wage for kindergarten and elementary school teachers was $51,380.
 High school teachers earned a median annual wage of $53,230 that same year, but demand for teachers at this level is only expected to increase by 7% over the projection period, the BLS reported.
 Keep in mind, though, that actual starting salaries and job openings can vary based on location, work experience, educational background, the specific employer, and the general economic climate.